 You can use either a MATLAB app installer or a ZIP file can be used for installation.

 Double-click the downloaded *.mlappinstall file.
 It will open MATLAB and pop up a question dialog as below (left figure).
 Click the [Install] button and NIMH ML will be added to the MATLAB menu (arrow on the right figure).
 If this process fails for any reason, you can manually open MATLAB and install the package by clicking the [Install App] menu (circle on the right figure).

 The app installation path is different from MATLAB version to version and can be checked like the following.

 >> files = matlab.apputil.getInstalledAppInfo;

 Decompress the zip file to a directory that you choose and add the directory to the MATLAB path.
 You can add the subdirectories as well, but it is not necessary.

-NIMH ML requires two libraries distributed freely by Microsoft: 1) Visual C++ Redistributable Packages for Visual Studio 2013 and 2) DirectX End-User Runtimes.
+NIMH ML requires two libraries distributed for free by Microsoft: 1) Visual C++ Redistributable Packages for Visual Studio 2013 and 2) DirectX End-User Runtimes.
 NIMH ML tries to detect these libraries during initialization and will ask you to install them if they are not found.

 If you have a parallel port, you will be asked to install Inpout32, an open source parallel port driver.
 To install it, run inpout32_installer.exe (for 32-bit Windows) or inpoutx64_installer.exe (for 64-bit Windows) in the daqtoolbox directory of the NIMH ML installation path.
 The installation occurs instantly and there is no wizard window showing up.
-Both 32-bit and 64-bit drivers are installed together.
+Both 32-bit and 64-bit drivers are installed together, whichever file you run.
 The admin privilege is required.

 Keep your task files separately outside of the NIMH ML installation directory.
-NIMH ML does not store anything in its main directory, so you can safely delete it for an upgrade, if you don't create any file there.
+NIMH ML does not store anything in its main directory, so you can safely delete it for upgrades, if you don't create any file there.